OneNoxTi/sms-api/docs/api/json/viber/text_link.md

 ---
-title: Send Viber message with image
+title: Send Viber message with text and link
-sidebar_label: Send Viber (Image)
+sidebar_label: Send Viber (Text+Link)
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of request to send Viber message with image to the specified number.
+Example of request to send a Viber message with a text and a button which, when clicked, will lead to the specified link.

 `URI: /api/json.php`